 A first responder drug rehab program can help you balance your employment, financial and personal obligations with your medical and mental health to help you recover.

-What is a First Responder Drug Rehab Program?
+What to Expect in Our First Responder Drug Rehab Program

-A first responder drug rehab program can offer both inpatient and outpatient programs.
 Evidence-based and holistic treatments are utilized to help you develop proper coping strategies and learn how to combat triggers and cravings.
 Individual counseling can help you explore negative thinking patterns and learn how to better regulate your emotions and actions.
 Family therapy helps you and your loved ones create healthy boundaries and work together during your recovery.
 Medication-assisted treatment can help relieve withdrawal symptoms and curb cravings.
 And treatment for co-occurring disorders can help you learn how to manage mental health issues without relapsing.

-Stress, trauma and demanding careers can make it difficult to find help for a substance use problem.
+Stress, trauma, and a demanding career can make it difficult to find help for a substance use problem.
 At San Antonio Recovery Center, our first responder drug rehab program understands addiction and can help you find sobriety and regain control of your life.
 From detox to aftercare, we offer support every step of the way.